Libraries are foreveryone

 You can usually find your library’s opening hours on its website or the website of your local authority.

-You can also find library opening hours at librarymap.co.uk.
+You can also find opening hours by searching for your library on our library map.

 - Q:Can I download e-books and audiobooks through the library?

-Find your nearest library and contact them to learn more and get help downloading free digital content.
+Find your nearest library and contact them to learn more or get help downloading free digital content.